The school year has started and so has the influx of kid’s schoolwork! Do you already have a growing pile?

 Trash Most of It

-Notice the many stops at the trash (or recycling bin) on our little chart.
+Notice most of the paper stops at the trash (or recycling bin) on our little chart.
 In my house and on the flow chart, handwriting practice, worksheets, coloring pages and crafts following a given template, all go into the trash.
-After we briefly display the work or talk about the project, I praise the girls for their learning, and then we put it in the recycling bin together.
-They’ll chime in if they want to keep it.

 Any paper that shows your child’s personality are the real keepers.
 Writing samples (short stories or poems), projects, pictures…anything they created that demonstrates who they are at that age is the more precious item.
 Put yourself in their shoes 10-15 years from now.
 What would they really want to look at?
 That xeroxed math worksheet?
 Probably not.